alk1316/Capstone_BrainsStation_SAP_InventoryLevel/README.md

 - Product Analysis

-    - Top-selling products by total sales amount
+    - Top-selling products by total amount an quantity
-    - Top-selling products by quantity sold
     - Sales distribution by product group
     - Temporal trends by product and total sales amount

 - Correlation Analysis

+At the end of this analysis, we will focus our predictive model exclusively on the Top 5 customers and their most purchased top product.
  <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# 4. Modeling Approach
+# 4. Model Selection

-With the goal of projecting the total inventory for the upcoming year 2017, the decision has been made to focus on the top 5 best-selling products based on the quantity sold.

-The variables to be used are reviewed, with the dependent variable being the quantity to be sold, and the independent variable being the years.
+With the goal of answering our two questions:

+ 1. What is the estimate purchase time for each customer?
+ 2. What is the estimate purchase quantity of the items?

 We will apply the following approaches:

 - Projections based on statistical calculations:

-    - Simple average calculation
+    - Simple average calculation of the purchased time by customer
-    - Weighted average calculation
+    - Simple average calculation of the purchased time by customer and quantities per product

 - Linear Regression:

-Projecting 2017 sales using linear regression, where the independent variable is the years, and the dependent variable is the quantities sold.
+Task: Split the dataset into training, validation, and test sets
+Objective: Train and fine-tune models to predict estimated purchase time per every customer.

+For the linear regression, we will start with just two independent variables, quantity and price, to predict our dependent variable, 'days_between_purchase'.

-- Decision Tree:
+- ARIMA Mpdel:

-Utilizing this model to predict 2017 sales and compare it with the previous models.
+With the aim of improving the forecast, we decided to apply a time series model, ARIMA, which is ideal for this type of case where detecting seasonality and trend patterns is essential.
  <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# 5. Model Development
+# 5. Model Evaluation

-We will improve the projection models by breaking down the years into months, and to be more precise, we will focus on projecting sales for the first quarter of 2017.

-Additionally, we will apply an ARIMA model to compare the differences in the projections.

-Finally, we will perform an unsupervised model on the entire original dataset to gain further insights.
+Task: Assess the performance of the trained models using validation data.
+Evaluate models based on Mean Squared Error (MSE) y R2

+Objective: Identify the most effective model and understand its strengths and limitations, making adjustments as necessary.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# 6. Model Deployment

+Task: Deploy the final model to make predictions on unseen test data, and expand the information for more clients and products, to evaluate the behavior of the model.

+Objective: Provide actionable insights to stakeholders and continue monitoring model performance in real-world scenarios, making updates as needed.
+ <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# 7. Repository

+* `model`
+    - `joblib` dump of final model(s)

+* `notebooks`
+    - contains all final notebooks involved in the project

+* `docs`
+    - contains final report, presentations which summarize the project

+* `references`
+    - contains papers / tutorials used in the project

+* `src`
+    - Contains the project source code (refactored from the notebooks)

+* `.gitignore`
+    - Part of Git, includes files and folders to be ignored by Git version control

+* `conda.yml`
+    - Conda environment specification

+* `README.md`
+    - Project landing page (this page)

+* `LICENSE`
+    - Project license
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+# 8. Learnings

-# 6. Conclusion
+# 9. Conclusion

+EMPTY
+ <p align="right">(<a href="#readme-top">back to top</a>)</p>

+ # 10. Next Steps

 EMPTY
  <p align="right">(<a href="#readme-top">back to top</a>)</p>